Pitu/Kuro/README.md

 [> Check this video to see how it works!](https://my.mixtape.moe/pwcrem.webm)

+## Installing:
+1. Ensure you have node installed
+2. Run `npm i -g kuro-cli`
+3. Run `kuro-cli`
+4. Follow the instructions on screen

+`kuro-cli` is a utility that will install and manage your Kuro installation.
+Whenever there's a new version available you can run `kuro-cli` and it will download, upgrade, update dependencies and restart automatically.
+Some options are not covered on the cli just yet, so you can go ahead and open `config.json` to look and modify them if you want.

 ### What's new in v4.0.2:
 1. New coding style and several improvements
 2. Added a Telegram notifications plugin